Membership

 • Access to the small-scale hay making machinery owned by the group and the services of the group’s contractors.
 This service may be limited to members residing inside the core area.

-• A walk over survey of your meadow(s)/grassland by the group’s botanists who will provide you with a list of all the identified species.
+• A walk over survey of your meadow(s)/grassland by the group’s botanists who will provide you with a list of all the identified species, together with suggestions on management.

 • Opportunity for your lawn or meadow(s) to be naturally enhanced through the application of locally sourced green hay or collected seed.